jcosborn/qex/src/experimental/graph/DESIGN.md

 `bufferProto`, `bufferCompatible`, `bindBuffer`, `clearBuffer`, and `bufferBytes`.
 Prototypes hold shape metadata; binding replaces numerical descriptors, and compatibility covers the value family and layout.
 Packed producer subtypes include every cached value component.
+A nil `bufferProto` declines pooling, and `bmZero` clears dedicated destinations as well as pooled buffers.
 The `inplace` metadata is valid only with a proof that the full forward may overwrite that raw input, including aliased operands.
+The planner also requires the input's last use, compatible concrete storage, and no active alias or external owner before an in-place transfer. `bmOpaque` inputs and their ancestry receive dedicated storage because the forward may retain them.
-These declarations and inactive runtime frame hooks support later execution storage reuse; ordinary evaluation retains each node's storage.
+Ordinary evaluation retains each node's storage.

 `tests/tgvalue` and `tests/tgvalueu1` exercise this contract using ordinary evaluation on small SU(3) and U(1) fixtures.
 Graph unittest drivers import